The Government Procurement Review: Portugal

 Special contractual forms

 i Framework agreements and central purchasing

-Framework agreements may be concluded with one single entity or with several entities respectively, if the specifications have all been set out in the tender documents, or with several entities if the specifications have not been all set out in the tender documents.
+Framework agreements may be concluded with one single entity, with several entities if the specifications have all been set out in the tender documents or with several entities if the specifications have not been all set out in the tender documents.

-A public tender or a limited tender with prior qualification usually precedes the conclusion of a framework agreement since those procurement procedures do not have any value threshold.
+A public tender or a limited tender with prior qualification usually precedes the conclusion of a framework agreement as those procurement procedures do not have any value threshold.

 Prior authorisation is no longer required for the centralised acquisition of goods and services covered by a framework agreement for entities that fall within the National System of Public Procurement.
-In any case, the choice of a procedure for the execution of a framework agreement pursuant to Articles 19 to 21 of the PCC only allows the execution of contracts pursuant to the framework agreement, as long as the sum of contract values of all contracts is inferior to the established value thresholds.
+In any case, the choice of a procedure for the execution of a framework agreement pursuant to Articles 19 to 21 of the PCC only allows the execution of contracts pursuant to the framework agreement, provided that the sum of contract values of all contracts is inferior to the established value thresholds.

 The defence and security special regime only specifies that the total amount to be taken into consideration is the estimated maximum value of the group of all contracts expected throughout the entire duration of the framework agreement.